Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Februari 2025 08.58.04 UTC
+- WIB: Minggu, 23 Februari 2025 09.57.44 UTC
-- WITA: Minggu, 23 Februari 2025 09.58.04 UTC
+- WITA: Minggu, 23 Februari 2025 10.57.44 UTC
-- WIT: Minggu, 23 Februari 2025 10.58.04 UTC
+- WIT: Minggu, 23 Februari 2025 11.57.44 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational